The fashion history of the cable knit sweater. Read about its tales and origin.

 But as with many handmade items I am pretty sure that insiders can distinguish styles and even identify who designed/knitted the pattern.
 When I recall my teenage years, my sister’s knitting was always one small pattern allover a sweater, while I always made big ones, and they only repeated when mirroring the pattern required it.
 But then it was fully mirrored.

-In the 20s of the last century, cable knit sweaters became popular for little boys as Sunday’s best, either as sweater or cardigan.
+In the 1920s, cable knit sweaters became popular for little boys as Sunday’s best, either as sweater or cardigan.
 The fishermen sweaters became a men’s wardrobe staple early before the mid of the last century.
 In the US, the fisherman cable knit sweaters became very popular when the Kennedy brothers wore them playing football.
 Via the way of men’s wear the cable knit sweaters became also a favorite in women’s wear.
 Recall I got mine from my husband’s drawer.

 In 1940, Patons of England were the first to publish an Aarn pattern supplied by a store in Galway.
 Vogue published one in 1956.
 In response to the growing demand for Aarn sweaters as a souvenir for Ireland tourists as well as a statement item for modern fashion forward men and women, knitting by hand and machine has become its own economic leg on the Aarn Islands besides farming, fishing, and tourism.
 Today the famous Aarn cable knit sweaters are also knitted from cashmere, alpaca, silk, cotton and other yarns.
 You name it.
 And of course, there are many “mock” fishermen or cable knit sweaters that just have the knitting technique in common with the Aarn fishermen cable knit sweater and never saw the Aarn Islands.

 The photo above shows one of these mock cable knit sweaters.
 I wish I could afford a real Aarn cable knit sweater, but I am allergic to wool 😉 .
-You can find other examples how to style a cable knit sweater, how to wear a cable knit sweater with a long skirt and how to wear a cable knit sweater with winter shorts at these links.
+You can find other examples of how to style a cable knit sweater in general (guide), and how to wear a long leather skirt with it and how to wear shorts with it at these links.